Jane-Coding/Yoga-lesson-builder/README.md

 # Constructor of yoga lessons

 The idea of the App is to create your own yoga lesson.
 Lesson consists of list of poses for 1 minute each.
-After timer runs out, get sound notification to transition to next pose.
+After timer runs out, there is a sound notification to transition to next pose.
 There could be multiple lessons all stored in data base.
 It is possible to update and delete lessons.
 App is still in production.
 For more details please check lists below :point_down: